 6 months on, I started a new job in marketing that I loved and utilized my creative nature, while getting back into Taekwondo.
 So far, I have excelled in my career and am yet to be defeated in Taekwondo.

 Every part of my life has to give me some form of satisfaction that isn’t based on other people, or the opinions of others.

 I truly appreciate and love the life and self I am now.
 But I know, I wouldn’t be this person if my father didn’t pass away.
 I don’t regret not looking at him for the last time because it has made me accept that I cannot control everything.

-No matter how hard you want to change the past, it won’t happen and that is the harsh reality I live with that makes me stronger ever day.
+No matter how hard you want to change the past, it won’t happen and that is the harsh reality I live with that makes me stronger every day.